gptune/CK-GPTune/README.md

 *Regarding PS*

-In addition to the PS information from the users, we also save the machine info (name), MPI run info. (the number of nodes/cores) in the last dimensions of the PS.
+In addition to the PS information given by the autotuner parameter, we also save the machine info. (name), the number of nodes/cores in the last dimensions of the PS (PS\_m).

 Also, I am now working on saving the versions of software packages in addition to the current PS.
-This should be done shortly because we can now leverage the software package detection plugins that we have developed for automating installation of GPTune and benchmark applications (see the above `Install GPTune` and `GPTune example programs`).
+This should be done easily because we can now leverage the software package detection plugins that we have developed for automating installation of GPTune and benchmark applications.

+*Some Examples*

+the `soft` directory contains software detection plugins that we have added for CK-GPTune.

+`program/hypre/tmp/hypre.json' contains an example JSON history performance data file.

+`program/hypre/tmp/env.temp' shows an environment setup (versions of detected software packages).

 ## Acknowledgements